 There’s a lot of information out there for travelers about Italy’s green pass and what is required for travel to Italy in terms of Covid restrictions, but not much space is given to helping people understand returning to the US from Italy.

-There is one major requirement for air passengers entering the US, and that is proof of a negative Covid-19 test or proof of recovery from Covid.
+As of December 6, 2021, all air passengers age two years and up entering the US must present proof of a negative Covid-19 test or documentation of having recovered from COVID-19 in the past 90 days.
 The requirement is based on a CDC order.

 This article will highlight the requirements for Covid tests to enter the US.
 For information about showing proof of recovery, visit the CDC website.

 Here are some of the most frequently asked questions about returning to the US from Italy, so you can prepare in advance of your return flight to the US.